UCI-GDIM31/w0-setup-check-in-AngelF196/README.md

 **These questions are not graded for accuracy!
 Answer honestly, don’t Google it.**

 1. Game design document
+N/A
 2. Scope management
+N/A
 3. Iteration
+Having code execute properly (I think)
 4. Object-Oriented programming
+N/A
 5. Model-View-Controller architecture
+N/A

 ## Complete!